wp-plugins/wp-dev-kit/readme.txt

 If a new version of your premium plugin is available this plugin can also handle serving the files from the specified production directory.
 You must code your premium plugins accordingly and keep your plugins.json and zip files updated on the specified production directory (a WP Dev Kit setting) on your server.

+= Validate Woocommerce Subscriptions =

+Version 1.0 adds the ability to specify a Woocommerce subscription product ID and a list of plugin slugs to be validated against an active subscription.
+The update request must send a UID (user ID) and SID (subscription ID) parameter to the update system.
+The UID and SID will be validated against known active subscriptions and only allow an update file to be retrieved if the specified UID has a valid subscription.

 = Related Links =

 * [Other CSA Plugins](http://profiles.wordpress.org/charlestonsw/)